ndangelo/type/_posts/docs/2016-07-19-real-ghost.markdown

 ### Disqus Comments

-Magaz Theme comes with Disqus comments enabled.
+The Theme comes with Disqus comments enabled.

 Open `partials/disqus.hbs` file, and change the `aspirethemes` value for the `disqus_shortname` variable to match your Disqus account shortname.